 If your pupper stays in his crate for several minutes without showing any signs of restlessness, close the crate for a few seconds and stay next to it.
 Then again, reward him.
 Next, extend the time of the closed crate but still stay in the same room.

 Step 4: Leave him alone and make some noise

 Once he stays calm for several minutes inside the closed crate, go outside of the room for a few minutes.
 Then reward him again.
 Keep extending the time and gradually work it up.
-Lastly, you can make some noise in a different room and them reward you dog for staying calm.
-Then you can go closer and make different noise again.
+At last, you can make some noise in a different room and them reward your dog for staying calm.
+Then you can go closer and make some noise again.
 If he managed to stay calm during all of those steps, your pup should be ready for flying.
 But always make sure your dog is calm before you go to the next step.